 Day 3: Prairie du Sac, Sauk City, Plain, Spring Green

-Day Three begins with a trip to one of the most heralded artisan cheese makers in the nation.
+Day Three begins with a trip to one of the most heralded artisan cheesemakers in the nation.
 The staff recommends visitors come early to the La Valle factory for the best show.
-In nearby Sauk City, The Carr Valley Cheese Store and Cooking School has also become important stop for discriminating gourmets.
+In nearby Sauk City, The Carr Valley Cheese Store and Cooking School have also become an important stop for discriminating gourmets.
 Begun in 2008, the cooking school/test kitchen features chefs from across the nation.

 The next stop is Cedar Grove Cheese in Plain.
 One of Wisconsin’s most environmentally conscious producers of organic and local cheese, Cedar Grove provides additive-free cheese from ecologically sustainable sources, including white cheddar, farmer’s cheese, pepper jack and Colby.
 The company’s unique “Living Machine” performs biological treatment to wash water left after whey separation.
 Call ahead for tour dates and times.